guidugli/ansible-role-user/README.md

 **Available variables are listed below, along with default values (see defaults/main.yml):**

+    user_skip_config: false

+If set to true, it will skip all user configuration and will do only add/remove of users and groups

     user_new_password: "{{ vault_admin_password }}"

 If the password of the user running ansible changes, this variable needs to have the new password, so ansible_become_pass and ansible_ssh_pass can be updated.
 Recommended to store the password on another file and encrypt it with vault.